How to claim your Google Business listing

-- Summary: A step-by-step guide to claiming your Google business listing
+- How to verify your Google my Business listing

-As we’ve written before, the first step in getting control of your business’s online reputation and responding to reviews is to claim your Google business listing as well as your pages on all the relevant sites like Google, Facebook, Yelp, TripAdvisor, etc. Listings on these sites are basically your “digital storefront,” or the way most consumers discover you before they come to your place of business.
+As we’ve written before, the first step in getting control of your online business reputation and responding to reviews is to claim your Google business listing as well as your pages on all the relevant sites like Facebook, Yelp, TripAdvisor, Foursquare, etc. Listings on these sites are basically your “digital storefront,” or the way most consumers discover you before they come to your place of business.
 Plus, new research from Womply shows that businesses that claim their listings on multiple online business reviews sites make 58% more money!
 Let’s start with discussing how to claim your business on Google.